How much does an EV charger installation cost?

 Where you live

-Installation costs vary significantly depending on the region.
+Installation costs vary significantly by region.
 Urban areas with higher labor rates see elevated prices, while rural areas might have premium charges due to limited electrician availability (or great deals, if you find the right local contractor).

 State | Average installation cost excluding equipment |